AckerlyXu/heima/articles/virtual-machines/windows/faq.md

 Yes, this is now possible.
 The VM first needs to be stopped deallocated.
 Then you can add or remove a NIC (unless it's the last NIC on the VM).

 ## Are there any computer name requirements?
 Yes.
 The computer name can be a maximum of 15 characters in length.
-See [Infrastructure naming guidelines](infrastructure-naming-guidelines.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json) for more information around naming your resources.
+See [Naming conventions rules and restrictions](https://docs.microsoft.com/architecture/best-practices/naming-conventions#naming-rules-and-restrictions?toc=%2fvirtual-machines%2fwindows%2ftoc.json) for more information around naming your resources.

 ## Are there any resource group name requirements?
 Yes.
 The resource group name can be a maximum of 90 characters in length.
-See [Infrastructure resource group guidelines](infrastructure-resource-groups-guidelines.md) for more information about resource groups.
+See [Naming conventions rules and restrictions](https://docs.microsoft.com/architecture/best-practices/naming-conventions#naming-rules-and-restrictions?toc=%2fvirtual-machines%2fwindows%2ftoc.json) for more information about resource groups.

 ## What are the username requirements when creating a VM?